ianco/sovrin-write-txns/README.md

 Scripts are in local-ledger sub-dir

-1. Create local wallet with DID’s
+1. Create local wallet with DID’s (for issuer local ledger)

 ```
 indy-cli local-ledger/local-1-create-wallet.txt